Film Production Insurance Premiums: One Way to Save Money

 One of the simplest ways to reduce film production insurance premiums is to lower the net insurable budget.
 The net insurable budget is the amount left once various budget line items are removed from the definition of insurable costs.
-The rate that is negotiated with the insurance company is applied against the net budget.
+The rate that is negotiated with the insurance company is typically applied against the net budget; however, note that not all of the insurers rate on net insurable, as was the case a few years ago.

 - Story and scenario - we will assume this amount is $50,000 (I know, writers are never paid enough).